Pediatrics Leadership

 Bio

 Angela Panoskaltsis-Mortari, PhD is a Professor of Pediatrics in the Division of Blood and Marrow Transplant & Cellular Therapy.
-She is also a Professor of Medicine in the Division of Pulmonary, Allergy, Critical Care and Sleep Medicine.
+She is also a Professor of Medicine in the Division of Pulmonary, Allergy, Critical Care and Sleep.
 Dr. Panoskaltsis-Mortari is the Director of the Cytokine Reference Laboratory, the Director of the 3D Bioprinting Facility at the University of Minnesota and Vice Chair for Research for the Department of Pediatrics.

 Dr. Panoskaltsis-Mortari received her PhD from the University of Western Ontario.
 She was a post-doctoral fellow in the Department of Pathology at the University of Alabama and a post-doctoral research associate in the Department of Pediatrics at the University of Minnesota.
 She joined the University of Minnesota faculty in 1995.